Adarsreg/Notegpt/README.md

 This will start the frontend application on http://localhost:5000.

 Deployment
-The frontend application can be easily deployed to Vercel, a cloud platform for static sites and serverless functions.
-Simply create an account, connect your GitHub repository, and deploy.

-To deploy the backend, you can use a platform like Heroku.
-You can follow these instructions to deploy a Node.js application to Heroku.

-Make sure to set the environment variables OPENAI_API_KEY and MONGO_URI to their respective values on your production environment.
+Website is not yet deployed.
+However you can clone the repo and run it on your local system.

 NOTE:
-You need to have a mongodb_url from mongodb's site: https://www.mongodb.com/ Also you need open ai's api key from their website: https://platform.openai.com/account/api-keys
+You need to have a mongodb_uri from mongodb's site: https://www.mongodb.com/ Also you need open ai's api key from their website: https://platform.openai.com/account/api-keys

 Create an account and paste your mongo_db_url in .env file